 “This is a stand out on a resume because it shows you have taken the time and made a great effort to pass the CPA exam,” says Buffardi.

-The steps to getting a CPA include:
+The steps to obtaining a CPA include:

 - Showing proof of at least two years of relevant work experience (depending on the state)